Phelsuma grandis: Behaviour

 Like most Phelsuma species, the males can be quite quarrelsome and territorial and will not accept other males in their neighborhood.
 They only allow females to enter their territory.
 In captivity, where the females cannot escape, the males can also sometimes seriously wound a female.
 In this case the male and female must be separated.
 Breeding behavior includes, the shaking of the tail or body, vocalizing, and if the female does not accept the male she may turn a darker green.

 The day geckos may move slowly, but when they are startled they can move very fast.
 They are known for being very good at escaping their enclosures.
 Giant day geckos have no eyelids, so to keep their eyes clean, they lick them often.

 Diet

 These day geckos feed on various insects and other invertebrates, and occasionally have been recorded consuming small vertebrates.
 They also like to lick soft, sweet fruit, pollen and nectar.
+Studies show that P. grandis prefer nectars with a red or yellow coloring, and that is trait is innate to all geckos.
 Geckos in the wild and in captivity have been observed consuming their own young.